Sharing learning and good practice around experiences of multiple disadvantage

-The Practice Development Unit (PDU) is a National Lottery Community Fund supported project run by Nottingham Community and Voluntary Service in partnership with Opportunity Nottingham.
+The Practice Development Unit (PDU) began as a National Lottery Community Fund supported project run by Nottingham Community and Voluntary Service in partnership with Opportunity Nottingham.
 It aims to promote and facilitate collaborative learning and the sharing of good practice among professionals in Nottingham and neighbouring areas, who work with people experiencing multiple disadvantage.

 Multiple Disadvantage refers to people who experience a combination of the following issues: mental health issues, homelessness, offending and substance misuse.
 People who face these disadvantages often experience other issues, including poor physical health, domestic and sexual abuse and disadvantages related to ethnicity such as community isolation.